Tito Mboweni: A gifted, trailblazing leader with a sense of humour

 At times, he blended his quotes with his trademark humour.

-He once borrowed the words of UK Prime Minister Winston Churchill about Labour opponent Clement Attlee when responding to a political attack by hot-headed Floyd Shivambu, of the far left Economic Freedom Fighters.
+He once borrowed the words of UK Labour politician Denis Healey about Geoffrey Howe, Tory foreign minister under Margaret Thatcher, when responding to a political attack by hot-headed Floyd Shivambu, of the far-left Economic Freedom Fighters.

 “Being savaged by Floyd Shivambu is like being savaged by a dead sheep,” Mboweni said in Parliament.